The Secret Family History

 “OK,” said Andrea.
 “Where do I come in?”

-“Andrea, you’re the descendant of Selena Turner through her only surviving child, Johannah Trichenberg,” said Belle.
+“Andrea, you’re the descendant of Selena Turner through her youngest child, Johannah Trichenberg,” said Samantha.
 “You know who she is, don’t you?”

 “I can’t say I do,” said Andrea.
 “My grandmother doesn’t talk about her.”